-Come out for this introduction to whitewater SUPing and get a few hours paddling around on river specific boards in a beginner friendly section of the Rogue River.
-The scenery is incredible on this seldom floated section of the river and the swift water and small rapids makes for a perfect whitewater SUPing introduction.
+Come out for this introduction to whitewater SUPing and get a few hours paddling around on river specific boards in a beginner friendly section of river.
+The scenery is incredible on this seldom floated section of the Rogue River and the swift water and small rapids makes for a perfect whitewater standup paddle introduction.

 What our guests have to say...

 Reviewed by garyca on August 10, 2014

 This was our second Orange Torpedo Rogue River rafting trip.
 This is a professional business with great equipment.
 Our guide was Trevor our friends had Brian; both college students.
 The guides were terrific.
 This day was well spent enjoying rafting rapids on the Rogue.
 Good value for your money.

 Board Option 1 - Paddle individual Standup paddle boards

 We offer C4Waterman inflatable SUP boards with Sawyer paddles for all those who want to paddle themselves down the river.
 This is ideal for the person with previous SUP experience or really wants the traditional standup paddle experience.
 Our boards are designed by the standup paddle experts for the use on the river and are specifically designed for the unique characteristics found in rivers and the paddle maneuvers needed to travel down the river.